 During employment, both the employee and the employer are required to contribute equally to EPF or Employees’ Provident Fund Scheme.
 The employee’s contribution is deducted as a percentage of their basic salary plus dearness allowance.

-Types of PF Withdrawal Forms Available?
+What are the Different Types of PF Withdrawal Forms Available?

 - EPF Form 10C